seananderson/portfolio-review/ms.md

-A flurry of recent studies has used financial portfolios as a metaphor, metric, or management approach to estimate and communicate the insurance benefit of diversity and prioritize its conservation [@schindler2010;
+A flurry of recent studies has used financial portfolios as a metaphor, metric, or management approach to estimate and communicate the insurance benefit of diversity and prioritize its conservation [e.g. @schindler2010;
 @ando2011; @halpern2011; @hoekstra2012; @anderson2013].
 For example, @moore2010
 used the portfolio metaphor to show how increased synchrony of salmon populations could lead to heightened extinction risk. @thibaut2012 used the